pinetree1/crispr-dav/README.md

 #### 11. Visual Alignment of Indel Alleles:

 This is an interactive alignment view of the sequences of sgRNA guide, WT, and indel alleles in the gene.
 The frequencies of WT, deletion and insert reads are shown.
 The view is enabled with Canvas Xpress (http://canvasxpress.org/html/index.html).
 The bars can be zoomed in and out, and moved to the left and right.
 Only the coding sequence (CDS) is drawn in the bars.
 If the sgRNA sequence has intronic bases, these bases will not be drawn, causing the sgRNA sequence look shorter than the original.
 Likewise, if some indel bases are inside intron, they will not be drawn.
-Deletion is shown as a arc line connecting intact bases.
+Deletion is shown as an arc line connecting intact bases.
 Insertion is shown as a tick mark between two bases.
 However, the inserted bases are not shown.

-This section appears only when (1) the parameter refGene is specified in conf.txt and the gene of interest can be found in the refGene file; or (2) an amplicon sequence is used as reference in lieu of genome, and codon_start option is supplied.
+This section appears only when (1) the parameter refGene is specified in conf.txt and the gene of interest can be found in the refGene file; or (2) an amplicon sequence is used as reference in lieu of genome, and codon start location is specified, assuming continuous translation.

 ![](images/alignment_view.png?raw=true)